goodlancer-org/valera/docs/3dprint.rst

 Printing the parts
 =========================

-The robot body consists of 5 main blocks:
+The robot body consists of 4 main blocks:

 * 1 - Base
 * 2 - Chest
 * 3 - Head
-* 4 - UpperArm
+* 4 - Arms
-* 5 - Forearm

-Total weight of filament needed for all the parts is about 900 g .
+Total weight of filament needed for all the parts is about 680 g .
-Using fast printing with the speed 50g/hour total printing time will be 18 hours .
+Total printing time on a fast rate will be around 24 hours .

+Every 3D printer can be used, the only requirement is to have a table not smaller than 20cmx20cm, because it's the size of our biggest part.
+Also every tupe of filament can be used, we have used PLA.

+All time assumptions are made for printer Prusa Mk4 with 0.4mm nozzle with 20% unless otherwise said.

 Both STL files to print and source models for FreeCAD can be found on `Github <https://github.com/goodlancer-org/valera>`_ in `STL` and `3d source` folder